cs1302uga/cs1302-tutorials/refresher/variables.md

 that can always be assigned or cast to any reference type, and it is used to denote that no object is being referred to.
 Therefore, we might say that `s` does not currently refer to any object.

-**Under the Hood:** Let `s_location` denote the memory location that stores `s`'s value.
-The following diagram illustrates that a value `null` is stored at this memory location:
+**Under the Hood:** Remember,`s` is an alias for some location in the computer's primary memory (RAM).
+Since we don't know exactly where `s` will be located when the program runs, we will use an arbitrary number to denote this location.
+Here, we will use the value `800` (we could've chosen any arbitrary value).
+The mapping of `s` to a memory location all happens under the hood and requires no explicit actions by the programmer.
+The way this looks internally can be seen below.
+In the diagram, we use `800` instead of `s` since that's what really happens in the computer.
+Since we assigned `null` to `s`, the value at location `800` is `null`.

 ```
-s_location: [ null ]
+800: [ null ]
 ```

-It is more common to diagram this using the variable name:
+Since using the variable name is more readable and doesn't require us to choose an arbitrary address, it is more common to diagram this using the variable name:

 ```
   +------+